AntounWagdy/Ball-Sort-Puzzle-Solver/README.md

 Four different solutions has been implemented: <br>
  1. Algorithm 1 : this is the recursive solution.
 We search the whole tree using recursion (DFS) to reach to the goal solution.<br>
  2. Algorithm 2: this is the iterative solution.
-We search the whole tree but not using queues.<br>
+We search the whole tree but using queues.<br>
  3. Algorithm 3: this is another version of the iterative solution where we use threading to take less time.<br>
  4. Algorithm 4: another version of the iterative solution where we use heuristic calculations to take the most promising state to the next iteration.<br>